 - Identifying what knowledge and research are needed to eliminate the disparities.

-The Task Force will also make recommendations regarding ways to reduce these disparities and to promote effective crime reduction while building public trust.
+The Task Force made recommendations regarding ways to reduce these disparities and to promote effective crime reduction while building public trust.

 3. Engage, Listen, Learn From and Educate the Community

-Another purpose of the Task Force is to create a platform to build resources to help people talk, learn, and teach our City’s history of racial and ethnic injustices.
+Another purpose of the Task Force was to create a platform to build resources to help people talk, learn, and teach our City’s history of racial and ethnic injustices.

 On these Focus Area pages, you can learn how West Palm Beach stands in terms of racial disparities.
 Each focus area also includes recommendations from experts on racial and ethnic equity, as well as plenty of links so you can learn more.

 Learn Task Force members and read their bios.
-Find out who is on each of the subcommittees and on the consultant team.
-The site will be updated with minutes, reports and other materials created by the Task Force as it moves through the community engagement and fact-finding process.
-We will keep you informed about how you can participate with our Calendar of Events.
+Find out who was on each of the subcommittees and on the consultant team.
+The site also includes the meeting minutes, reports and other materials created by the Task Force as it moved through the community engagement and fact-finding process.

-The website will soon be featuring a comprehensive section focused on the history of racial (in)equity in West Palm Beach, too.
+The website also features a comprehensive section focused on the history of racial (in)equity in West Palm Beach, too.